 In 2018, the United States Lifesaving Association reported 29,125 rescues related to rip currents in California alone, and 68 deaths nationwide.
 Over the past decade, researchers estimate that nearly 85% of rescues on US West Coast beaches were due to rip currents.

 While rip currents are one of the main beach hazards in California, with a little preparation you can easily avoid them.
-A 2017 study showed that while most beachgoers are aware that rip currents exist, many people cannot identify them.
+A 2017 study showed that while most beachgoers are aware that rip currents exist, many people cannot identify what they look like.

 To spot a rip current, look for a break or flat spot in the waves, or as an area of white water that moves away from the shore.
 Rip currents are strong currents of water that flow from near the shoreline, outwards to sea.
 Surfers use them to help paddle out past breaking waves.

 To avoid getting caught in a rip, check National Weather service surf zone forecasts before heading to the beach, and talk with a lifeguard before getting in the water to find out about current conditions.
 Always swim in view of a lifeguard.
 And if you do end up in a rip current, staying calm and knowing what to do can ensure you make it safely back to shore.